learnpixelart/pixelart/moonbirds/README.md

 # Moonbirds & Lil' Moonbirdies (Pixel Owls 'n' Friends)

 Yes, you can!
-Generate your own 42×42 (or lil' 24×24) pixel owl images (off chain) from text attributes (via built-in spritesheets); incl.
+Generate your own 42×42 (or lil' 24×24) pixel owl images (off-blockchain) from text attributes (via built-in spritesheets); incl.
 2x/4x/8x zoom for bigger sizes and more